 Integration dramatically decreases the amount of manual data entry.
 Instead of uploading the same data to separate systems, staff would only need to upload the data once and that data would be shared with every piece of integrated technology.

-In some cases, integration can eliminate manual data entry completely.
+In some cases, integration can eliminate manual data entry completely, improving career college efficiency.
 For example, if a school has an automated attendance solution in place, daily attendance data can be captured and uploaded to the SIS automatically without requiring any staff to touch it.

 Transform The Role Of School Staff